 Α → Ω

-Let us consider the notion of a linear progression from an initial point, Alpha (Α), to a terminal point, Omega (Ω):
+Let us consider for a moment the notion of a linear progression (with digressions) from an initial point, Alpha (Α), to a terminal point, Omega (Ω):

 Septenaries and other key elements in the Book of Revelation

-The septenaries in the Book of Revelation, it should be said, would allow me to reuse the same material, varying it or re-elaborating it depending on the circumstances.
-This already constitutes in itself a great help, and it allows me to find some orientation as to the planning of the project.
-The task in this case would be to identify the septenaries and conceive the work as a series of musical variations or elaborations of a subject or group of subjects.
+The septenaries in the Book of Revelation would have allowed me to reuse the same musical material, varying it or re-elaborating it, depending on the circumstances and without the need to compose new musical strands.
+This would already constitute in itself a great help, and it would have allowed me to find some orientation as to the planning of the project.
+The task in this case would be to identify obvious reiterative elements such as the septenaries and conceive the work as a series of musical variations or elaborations of a subject or group of subjects.
 And musically this is feasible: narratively speaking (though perhaps I should say “narratologically”, as pertaining to

 narratology*

-Worse still: if the correspondence between all septenaries was used as a musical artifice, this would imply that some images or objects would become charged with an excessive importance, or sometimes devalued, or associated with conflicting or undesirable content in a different septenary (a content that may not be relevant at all just then).
-There are ample references in the text that make significant association of certain elements (objects, characters, etc.) to others who are not included accordingly in another septenary.
+Worse still: if the correspondence between, say, all septenaries was used as a musical artifice this would imply that some images or objects would in my view become charged with an excessive importance, or sometimes devalued, or associated with conflicting or undesirable content in a different septenary (a content that may not be relevant at all just then).
+There are ample references in the [septenaries] text that make significant association of certain elements (objects, characters, etc.) to others who are not included accordingly in another septenary.

 But for these opposites to make it into the overall musical structure I would have to (like I did) drop the septenaries as the main pillar sustaining the musical edifice.
 The septenaries are still musically there, to be sure, but the music has moved to enhance and connect more important correspondences and themes: those that connect John of Patmos’s priorities and mine as a reader or listener.